GridTools/gt4py/docs/functional/architecture/0011-On_The_Fly_Compilation.md

 Should it turn out that future backends are not sufficiently similar to warrant sharing this step, it may make sense to specialize these for each C++ backend instead.
 Most likely some code will still be shareable between these though.

 ### Shared Build Steps
-The build step goes from `fencil_processors.source_modules.source_modules.OTFSourceModule` to an executable python object.
-Two versions have been implemented in `fencil_processors.builders.cpp.cmake` and `fencil_processors.builders.cpp.compiledb`.
+The build step goes from `program_processors.source_modules.source_modules.OTFSourceModule` to an executable python object.
+Two versions have been implemented in `program_processors.builders.cpp.cmake` and `program_processors.builders.cpp.compiledb`.

 `cmake.CMake` creates a new full CMake project for each program. `compiledb.Compiledb` creates a new CMake project only if it would lead to a different CMake configuration, such as diverging dependencies or build types etc.